 WHAT TIME SHOULD I ARRIVE?
-Graduates please arrive at 1:00 PM backstage wearing your regalia.
+Graduates will line up outside of Zellerbach Auditorium in Lower Sproul Plaza, and should plan to arrive to Lower Sproul no later than 1:15 PM in their cap and gown.
 You will receive additional instructions when you pick up your tickets.
 The ceremony will be approximately two hours in length.
 IMPORTANT: We ask that you turn off your cell phones and refrain from using them for the duration of the ceremony.
 We also ask you to stay seated until the very end of this celebration.
 Each student is on stage for only a brief moment, and we want to make sure that their fellow students and loved ones can hear their names being called.
 Please extend the same courtesy to the families and friends of the students at the end of the list that you would want to have extended to you.

 WHERE SHOULD I GET MY REGALIA?
 You are welcome to buy or rent your regalia.
 Information will be sent to the IB listserv as it is received.
 Please plan in advance.

 GUESTS WITH SPECIFIC NEEDS: Guests with specific needs (mobility issues, etc) are eligible for the special seating.
-Special seating is the available in two areas of the Greek (on both sides of the stage).
+Special seating is the available in Zellerbach.
 The area will be roped off and guests will be directed to designated areas when they arrive.
-For guests needing to be dropped off at the Greek, drivers will be able to pull into the Bowles parking lot up to the entrance to the Theater to unload.
+For guests needing to be dropped off at Zellerbach, drivers will be able to pull into a nearby parking lot up to the entrance to the Auditorium to unload.
 Drivers will be directed to find parking elsewhere on campus.